-The best proof of what the workers have to expect from the Prussian state lies in the utilisation of the French milliards250 which have given a new, short reprieve to the independence of the Prussian state machine in regard to society.
-Has even a single thaler of all these milliards been used to provide shelter for those Berlin working-class families which have been thrown on to the streets?
+The best proof of what the workers have to expect from the Prussian state lies in the utilization of the French milliards which have given a new, short reprieve to the independence of the Prussian state machine in regard to society.
+Has even a single taler of all these milliards been used to provide shelter for those Berlin working-class families which have been thrown on to the streets?
 On the contrary.
 As autumn approached, the state caused to be pulled down even those few miserable hovels which had given them a temporary roof over their heads during the summer.
-The five milliards are going rapidly enough the way of all flesh: for fortresses, cannon and soldiers; and despite Wagner's asininities, and despite Stieber's conferences with Austria,251 less will be allotted to the French workers out of those milliards than was allotted to the French workers out of the millions which Louis Bonaparte stole from France.
+The five milliards are going rapidly enough the way of all flesh: for fortresses, cannon and soldiers; and despite Wagner's asininities, and despite Stieber's conferences with Austria. less will be allotted to the German work-